qdrant/landing_page/qdrant-landing/content/documentation/concepts/indexing.md

 The sparse vector index in Qdrant is exact, meaning it does not use any approximation algorithms.

-All sparse vectors added to the collection are immediately indexed in the mutable version of sparse index.
+All sparse vectors added to the collection are immediately indexed in the mutable version of a sparse index.

 Qdrant, however, allows you to also benefit from a more compact and efficient immutable sparse index, which is constructed during the same optimization process as the dense vector index.
 That is especially useful for collections, which have both dense and sparse vectors stored.

-To configure sparse vector index, create a collection with the following parameters:
+To configure a sparse vector index, create a collection with the following parameters:

 ```http
 PUT /collections/{collection_name}